mcubelab/gelslim/README.md

 ## Notice
-This repo is still under construction, the following folders are not present.
+This repo is under construction, the following folders are not present.
 - /Simulation and Optimization
+- /Software/RaspberryPi